-Implementers of this protocol have to consider the following security considerations:
+Implementers of this protocol haveare advised to consider the following security considerations precautions, as OCSP client and server implementations should observe the following:

 - A client or server should follow generally accepted principles of secure key management.
 For more information, see section 9 of [RFC3280].
-For an introduction to these generally accepted principles, see [CRYPTO] and [HOWARD]. - Clients and servers should validate cryptographic parameters prior to issuing or accepting certificates.
-For more information, see section 9 of [RFC2797]. - A client and server should validate and verify the certificate path information identified in section 6 of [RFC3280].
-See section 9 of [RFC3280] for more information on the requirement for certificate path validation.
+For an introduction to these generally accepted principles, see [CRYPTO] and [HOWARD]. - Clients and servers should validate Validate cryptographic parameters prior to issuing or accepting certificates.
+For more information, see section 9 of [RFC2797].

-- A client and server should validate and verify the freshness of revocation information of all digital certificates prior to usage, trust, or encryption as identified in section 6.3 of [RFC3280].
-See section 9 of [RFC3280] for more information on the requirement for revocation freshness. - A client or server should follow all security considerations in section 5 of [RFC2560]. - A client or server should follow all security considerations discussed throughout [RFC2315] and [RFC2986] as neither normative reference has a specific security section. - A client and server should use an authenticated HTTP session between client and server to mitigate denial-of-service attacks.
+- A client and server should validate Validate and verify the certificate path information identified in section 6 of [RFC3280].
+See section 9 of [RFC3280] for more information on the requirement for certificate path validation. - A client and server should validate Validate and verify the freshness of revocation information of all digital certificates prior to usage, trust, or encryption as identified in section 6.3 of [RFC3280].
+See section 9 of [RFC3280] for more information on the requirement for revocation freshness. - A client or server should follow Follow all security considerations in section 5 of [RFC2560]. - A client or server should follow all security considerations discussed throughout [RFC2315] and [RFC2986] as neither normative reference has a specific security section. - A client and server should useUse an authenticated HTTP session between client and server to mitigate denial-of-service attacks.
 For more information on generic denial-of-service mitigation techniques, see [HOWARD].